-Condition~(iii) requires that the system's self-model be able to pick out its own features across apparatus changes by the contrasts they support---that the self-representation is \emph{iterable} in the sense Derrida takes to be constitutive of any mark: a feature is a feature only because the self-model can cite it in contexts other than the one in which it first appeared.
-Architectures encoding features by non-contrast-based means---holistic embeddings whose internal structure does not correspond to any operational test, external-pointer models with conventionally fixed referents---lie outside class $\mathbf{A}$, and no universality claim is made.
-Concrete instantiations include the DGM \cite{zhang2025darwin} at the level of policies-under-benchmarks, Promptbreeder \cite{fernando2024promptbreeder} at prompts-under-evaluation-prompts, and knowledge-editing systems \cite{yao2023editing,cohen2024ripple} at factual-associations-under-ripple-effects.
-Reflexion-style agents \cite{shinn2023reflexion,madaan2023selfrefine} fail~(ii) and lie outside the class.
+Strong self-modification is the condition $[\hat U,\hat D]\neq0$ on an otherwise unspecified $\hat D$.
+To obtain the diagonal of Corollary~\ref{cor:diag} we require, in addition, that $\hat D$ resolve the system into distinguished components and that $\hat R$ be built from those components.
+Class $\mathbf{A}$ sets out this operator structure.

-In terms of our earlier formalism, condition~(i) supplies the operator $\hat D$.
-Condition~(ii) says that the architecture permits updates acting non-trivially on the apparatus.
-In applying the definition to a particular transition, we consider an \emph{active class $\mathbf{A}$ update}: an admissible update $\hat U$ whose action on the current discrimination apparatus is non-trivial.
-For such a transition, clause~(ii) is represented algebraically by $[\hat U,\hat D]\neq0$, equivalently $\hat D\notin\operatorname{Comm}(\hat U)$.
-Condition~(iii) states that self-representation proceeds through the contrast apparatus.
-We assume the lifted contrast construction is algebraic in the sense required by Theorem~\ref{thm:propagation}: the self-representation operator factors as $\hat R=F(\hat D)$ for a finite composite $F$ built from $\hat D$ and operators in $\operatorname{Comm}(\hat U)$.
-Class $\mathbf{A}$ thus imposes iterability as an architectural requirement and makes deferral act on the apparatus sustaining it.
+\begin{definition}[Class $\mathbf{A}$] A strongly self-modifying triple $(\hat U,\hat D,\hat R)\in\mathcal{A}^3$ is of \emph{class $\mathbf{A}$} if: \begin{enumerate} \item[\textnormal{(i)}] $\hat D=\sum_i d_i\Pi_i$ for orthogonal projectors $\Pi_i\in\mathcal{A}$, $\Pi_i\Pi_j=\delta_{ij}\Pi_i$, with distinct labels $d_i\in k$, so the subspaces $\Pi_i\mathcal{V}$ are the eigenspaces of $\hat D$; \item[\textnormal{(ii)}] $[\hat U,\Pi_i]\neq0$ for every $i$, so that $[\hat U,\hat D]\neq0$; \item[\textnormal{(iii)}] $\hat R=F(\hat D)$ for a finite composite $F$ built from $\hat D$ and operators in $\operatorname{Comm}(\hat U)$. \end{enumerate} \end{definition} Condition~(iii) requires that the system's self-model be able to pick out its own features across operator changes by the contrasts they support - that the self-representation is \emph{iterable} in the sense Derrida takes to be constitutive of any mark: a feature is a feature only because the self-model can cite it in contexts other than the one in which it first appeared.
+The system must thus recognise and re-identify its own features even as the operator through which those features are distinguished changes.
+Architectures encoding features by non-contrast-based means - holistic embeddings whose internal structure does not correspond to any operational test, external-pointer models with conventionally fixed referents - therefore lie outside class $\mathbf{A}$, because some part of the referential or discrimination structure remains fixed outside the scope of update rather than becoming an object of self-modification itself.